#2020Vision: Warren's fingerprints on Dem agenda

 Let's be honest here: More than anything, this reflects the reality that just about every elected Democrat thinks a couple big things: 1) They can beat Trump, and 2) The best-known Democratic prospects -- former Vice President Joe Biden, Vermont Sen. Bernie Sanders, Massachusetts Sen. Elizabeth Warren -- all have good reasons they might not run, which could mean a truly wide-open race.
 After all, another Maryland Democrat, former Gov. Martin O'Malley, also looks likely to run.

 Why do even Delaney's allies admit he is an extreme longshot?
-Beyond his lack of a national profile, Delaney is well to the right of the Democratic primary electorate.
-He has opposed a $15 minimum wage and supported the Trans-Pacific Partnership.
+Beyond his lack of a national profile, Delaney is well to the right of the Democratic primary electorate, including his support for the Trans-Pacific Partnership trade deal.
+He previously pushed minimum wage hikes, but for amounts short of the $15 an hour that progressives have sought (and Delaney now says he backs).
 He has proposed allowing businesses to repatriate money earned overseas without paying taxes in exchange for buying infrastructure bonds.

 "I don't really see it, but I think if he does this he will try to be the solutions candidate aimed at making Washington work again," said one Democratic strategist who has worked with Delaney.
 "He has a record of creating thousands of jobs as the CEO of two publicly traded companies that he built from scratch after being raised in a union household" in New Jersey, the strategist said.
 Delaney could also spend millions of his own dollars on a race.